Board of Directors

-Meagan Cross, chief information officer, operates a geographic information science consultancy with experience in vegetation, native title mediation, cultural heritage and strategic planning.
+Meagan Cross, international liaison, operates a geographic information science consultancy with experience in vegetation, native title mediation, cultural heritage and strategic planning.
 The company also specializes in data programming, as well as database and website design and management.
 Meagan also runs a specialized stainless steel fabrication business in Far North Queensland Australia with her husband, Rohan.
 In addition, Meagan is chairperson of sister organization FAST-Australia.
 Meagan has two children.
 Her daughter Molly has Angelman syndrome.